St Stephen's Church, Norwich: History

-The church dates from the 14th century.
+The present church building dates from the 14th century.
+The vicarage was leased out in 1513 by the monastery's chamberlain at 4d rent per annum.
 The tower was remodelled in 1601.
 Richard Caister was Vicar from 1402 to his death in 1420, during which time he was the priest-confessor to the mystic Margery Kempe.
 After his death, his burial place became a pilgrimage site.
+The church underwent rebuilding under Dr Thomas Cappe, vicar from 1530 to 1545.